59cq/learngit/readme.txt

-Git is a version control system
+Git is a distributed versiom control system
-Git is free software
+Git is free software distributedunder the GPL new delete the new line
-Now add a new line